phaistos-networks/TANK/tank_encoding.md

 	}

+	if SPARSE bit is set
+	{
+		first message absolute sequence number:u64

+		if (total messages in message set > 1)
+		{
+			last messsage in this message set seqNumber - first message seqNum(delta):u32 }
+	}

 	We now store message set, one message after the other.
 The message set as a whole may be compressed using the codec encoded in flags.
 	See below for encoding of messages.